MojaveCourier/UniLRC/README.md

 - directory `doc/`  is the introduction of system implementation.
 - directory `project/` is the system implementation.
-- create directory `data/` to store the original test data object for the client to upload.
-- create directory `client_get/` to store the data object getting from proxy for the client.
 - create directory `storage/` to store the data blocks for data nodes.
 - create directory `run_cluster_sh/` to store the running shell for each cluster.